We at TrueMD support Breast Cancer wareness and have created action plans to help women fight this devastating disease.

 |40||1 in 69 (1.5%)|

 Even if you double your risk at ate 40, your chances are still only 3%.
 However, as you age, your risks increase incrementall until, at at 90, you have a 1 in 9 risk.
 So let’s see what you can do to decrease these risks.

 The problems that increase your risks of developing breast cancers are mostly actions that you can do yourself to preserve your health.
 You can’t do anything about your genes, but you can do something about your lifestyle.
 If fact, we offer programs to help you acheive these goals.

 Improve your Body’s health to decrease your risk of breast cancer

 - Obesity: Being overweight increases your risk of breast cancer.
 If you are obese, you double your risk.
 Take control and lose the weight.
-Our HCG True Diet can help you lose those extra pounds and teaches you how you can embracce a better and healthier lifestyle.
+Our A Special Medication True Diet can help you lose those extra pounds and teaches you how you can embracce a better and healthier lifestyle.